-Place pork chops, Ranch seasoning and soup into a medium sized crock pot over high heat for 4 hours or low heat for 6 hours.
+- Place pork chops, ranch seasoning and soup into a crock pot on low heat for 6 hours.

-Scoop mashed potatoes onto serving plates and top with pork chops and soup gravy from crock pot.
+- Scoop mashed potatoes onto serving plates and top with pork chops and soup gravy from crock pot.
 I put a little parsley on top to serve.
+Serves 6.